Perform each long division and write the partial fraction decomposition of the remainder term. (x4-x2+2)/(x3-x2)

 Rational Expressions

 A rational expression is a fraction where both the numerator and denominator are polynomials.
-Understanding how to manipulate and simplify these expressions is essential before performing partial fraction decomposition.
+Understanding how to manipulate these expressions is essential for simplifying, factoring, and decomposing them into partial fractions.

 Recommended video: